-A habitat survey of the Site was undertaken on the 4th of April 2023 by two (2No.) suitably qualified and experienced MOR Ecologists.
-The survey was undertaken for the Site with the Heritage Councils - 'A Guide to Habitats in Ireland' [15] and 'Best Practice Guidance for Habitat Survey & Mapping' [16].
+This updated survey was undertaken on 7th February 2024 by 1No. suitably qualified and experienced MOR Ecologist.

+All surveys were undertaken for the Site with the Heritage Councils - 'A Guide to Habitats in Ireland' [14] and 'Best Practice Guidance for Habitat Survey & Mapping' [15].
 This is the standard habitat classification system used in Ireland and includes both a desk based and field-based assessment.